wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 A request processing setting for the filter node, the post-analysis module, or the cloud is called a *rule*.

 Processing rules are linked to the branches or endpoints.
 A rule is applied to a request only if the request matches all the conditions described in the branch.

-You can inspect existing rules and configure the new ones at the **Rules** section of Wallarm Console.

 ## Inspecting